Skip to Content

 The cruise line refunded the Milners the two-thirds part of the cruise they didn’t use.

 But the Milners also sued for more.
-Their trip of a lifetime had been ruined.
+Their trip of a lifetime had been ruined and was one of the worst vacations ever.
 And Mrs. Milner was terribly upset that she didn’t get a chance to wear her beautiful gowns.

 Oops – hotel still under construction